privacyidea/privacyidea/doc/webui/login.rst

 Login for normal users
 ----------------------

-Normal users authenticate at the login form to access the self service portal.
+Normal users authenticate at the login form to be able to manage their own tokens.
 By default users need to authenticate with the password from their user source.

 E.g. if the users are located in an LDAP or Active Directory